climatescope/climatescope.org/app/_en_country/panama.md

 Panama scored 1.62 in Climatescope 2016, an increase of 0.31 on its tally in the 2015 survey.
 The country climbed six places to rank 15<sup>th</sup> overall, and its highest position by far was on Enabling Framework Parameter I.

 It placed 3<sup>rd</sup> globally on Parameter I (behind Uruguay and Rwanda) on a score of 2.32, up from 1.48 the previous year.
-This was largely a reflection of the 546MW of new installed capacity, mainly small hydro and wind.
+This was largely a reflection of the country's 546MW of renewable energy installed capacity, mainly small hydro and wind.

 Panama fell eleven places to 17<sup>th</sup> on Clean Energy Investment and Climate Financing Parameter II.
 Its score was supported by a high level of investment ($1.4bn) between 2011 and 2015, and a quite low (7.46%) average cost of debt in 2015.